infor-cloud/xtendm3/docs/examples/dynamicTableExtension.md

 ---

 ## Description
-Dynamic Table Extension is a type of extension, that allows user to create a new table inside a database, which can be used in data operation.
-It allows user to use it multiple times from all the programs/extensions, not only inside a single created extension.
-All data can be operated using the [DatabaseAPI]{../../../docs/documentation/api-specification/database-api.md}.
+Dynamic Table Extension is a type of extension, that allows user to create a new custom table, which can be used in data operation.
+User can use it multiple times from all the programs/extensions, not only inside a single created extension.
+All data can be operated using the [DatabaseAPI](../../../docs/documentation/api-specification/database-api).
 Dynamic tables bring flexibility when it comes to CRUD operations and data storage.

 ## Use cases
 * Expanding the data functionality
 * Flexibility of data usage
 * Data operations
+* Creating custom data model on top of standard M3
+* Storing additional attributes for M3 data in own managed tables

 ## Step by step implementation